Real Time with Bill Maher: Changes in 2017

-Changes in 2020 to 2023 (in response to COVID-19)
+Changes between 2020 and 2025

 During the COVID-19 pandemic, Real Time moved from Studio 33 to being taped from Maher's home in Beverly Hills with guests appearing remotely from the April 3, 2020, episode to August 23, 2020.
 Bill Maher and his production team returned to their usual studio on August 28, 2020, their first show produced back in studio since March 2020.
 Changes to production were made for the return to the studio, with no live studio audience, the continuation of using a fake laugh track and archive clips of audiences applauding and laughing during Maher's opening monologue, along with social distancing of the crew and interviews with guests via the internet/satellite connections.
 Since February 5, 2021, the show has allowed regular audience attendees in the studio who have tested negative for COVID-19.

 Beginning with the April 3, 2020, episode of Season 18, until the August 21, 2020, episode, Real Time with Bill Maher had temporarily adjusted its format.
 All the episodes from this period were filmed from Maher's home starting with a monologue either from Maher's garden, elsewhere on the grounds of his property, or the living room.
-The duration of the show consisted of three to four in-depth guest interviews instead of the long-form panel discussion as guests appeared remotely while Maher records the discussion from his "man cave" or from his garden.
+The duration of the show consisted of three to four in-depth guest interviews instead of the long-form panel discussion as guests appeared remotely while Maher recorded the discussion from his "man cave" or his garden.
 The show ended with "New Rules" from Maher's garden.
 There was no "Overtime" segment.